 Jerry F. Junkin

-In his 28th year on the faculty of The University of Texas at Austin as the Director of Bands, Jerry Junkin is recognized as one of the world’s most highly regarded wind conductors.
+Jerry Junkin is the Director of Bands at The University of Texas at Austin and is recognized as one of the world’s most highly regarded wind conductors.
 He serves as Music Director and Conductor of the Hong Kong Wind Philharmonia and as Artistic Director and Conductor of the Dallas Wind Symphony.
 In 2005 Jerry was presented the Grainger Medallion by the International Percy Grainger Society in recognition of his championing of Grainger’s works.
 Jerry Junkin is an enthusiastic advocate of public school music education, having conducted All-State bands and festivals in forty-eight states and on five continents.

 Dr. Gene Peterson